 - Avoid the people you find most draining while at the conference.
 That doesn’t mean they’re bad people, accept that some are more draining than others and protect your energy while there.
 You might plan to meet up with them at another time.

 - Take things that help you recover (I’ll take favourite showergel and bath oil- see next point, supercomfy clothes for when I’m in recovery mode and something to make sure my room feels like home)

 - A long bath between the daytime conference and the evening “socialising” (yes, that’s the bit I find most draining) may help.
 If a bath doesn’t do it for you, what would?
 Plan it and do it.

 - Go to bed early without worrying about doing so.
-Years ago I felt inadequate when I went to bed far earlier than “everybody”, then I began to realise that many others escape early too, in fact many earlier than me!
+Years ago I felt inadequate when I went to bed far earlier than “everybody”.
+Later I began to realise that many others escape early too, in fact many earlier than me!

 - Planned recovery time.
 Try to arrange to do nothing the day after going, other that things that energise you.
 It may be a good idea to do nothing the day before as well.

 - Toilet Rolls and Introversion: Strange combination maybe, but it's a true and personal story.

 - Why do introverts hate small talk?
 Most introverts and some extraverts don't like it